pamapa/callblocker/README.md

 sudo usermod -a -G systemd-journal www-data sudo vi /etc/lighttpd/lighttpd.conf
 ```
-- In the upper part you find the section 'server.modules='.
+- in the upper part you find the section 'server.modules='.
 Please add the module "mod_fastcgi" to it.
-- Make server.document-root point to "/usr/var/www/callblocker"
+- make server.document-root point to "/usr/var/www/callblocker"
-- At the end of this file add this code:
+- at the end of this file add this code:
 ```section
    fastcgi.server              = (
         ".py" => (